FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/config.md

 ### 3.4 Disk drop encryption configuration

 FISCO BCOS v3.0.0 supports disk encryption.
-It can encrypt the SSL connection private key of RPC / Gateway to ensure the confidentiality of the SSL connection private key.:
+It can encrypt the SSL connection private key of RPC / Gateway to ensure the confidentiality of the SSL connection private key:

 - `[storage_security].enable`: Whether to enable the disk drop encryption function, which is turned off by default;
 - `[storage_security].key_center_url`: [Key Manager] is configured for 'key _ center _ url' when encryption is enabled(../../design/storage_security.md)url to get the data encryption and decryption key;